flaxsearch/marple/README.md

 Terms are displayed below these controls, in standard Lucene terms sort order (which is equivalent to UTF-8 sorting).
 The *docFreq* (number of documents which contain the term) and *totalTermFreq* (total number of occurrences of the term across all documents) are displayed alongside the term.

 Marple will display the first fifty terms in a field.
 If there are more terms, you can load them in fifty-term batches by clicking the **Load More** button at the bottom of the terms list.

+Terms are clickable.
+When you click a term it will display a list of the documents in which the term occurs.
+Furthermore, clicking a document ID will display a list of positions where the term occurs in the document, together with the character offsets and payload, if applicable.

 #### Doc values
 Unlike terms, doc values have a type.
 The currently supported set of types (in Lucene 6) is *binary*, *numeric*, *sorted*, *sorted_numeric* and *sorted_set*.
 In Marple, the type of doc values for the selected field is displayed at the top left of the doc values display, and the rest of the view adapts appropriately to the type.